Table of Contents

 - Push the New button

-- Enter required information.
+- Enter the required information.
 Minimum information is in green below, optional information is in orange.

 To give a user access to either ChekMate or the ChekRite Portal they must have entered a user name and password.
 The user name must be unique across the whole of ChekRite not just within your company.
 Normally you would use the persons company email address for this, but if they don't have a company email address, you can create a user name based on the company name.
 For example, if your company was called ABC Corp and the user was called John Smith, you might create an user name of abc_corp/john.smith or abc_corp/jsmith.
 It is important that the company name be the actual company name as it is spelt in ChekRite replacing any spaces with underscores.
 In the user name field, the default value shows an example of this.
 Whilst the company name must be as per the company name in ChekRite, the user name can be anything you want.